Paranormal Activity: Original ending

 Katie returns to the bedroom alone, covered in blood and holding a large kitchen knife.
-She sits on the floor against the bed and rocks herself.
-The next day, her friend Amber leaves a concerned message at 2 pm, visits the house at 9 pm, discovers Micah's body downstairs, and runs away in panic.
+She sits on the floor against the bed and rocks back and forth.
+The next day, a friend of hers leaves a concerned message at 2pm.
+At 9pm, she visits the house; meanwhile, Katie stops moving.
+When her friend discovers Micah's body downstairs and runs away in panic, Katie resumes rocking back and forth.
 Thirty minutes later, two police officers enter the house and reach the bedroom where they find the possessed Katie with the knife.
-She returns to her normal state and asks about Micah.
+She stands up, returns to her normal state and asks for Micah.
 After the attic door slams by itself, one of the officers panics and shoots and kills Katie.
-The camera fades to black as the police officers continue searching for the source of the sound.
-An epilogue text appears dedicating the film to the memory of Micah and Katie.
+The camera fades to black as the police officers continue searching for the source of the slamming sound.
+An epilogue text appears, dedicating the film to the memory of Micah and Katie.

-This ending was shown publicly only at the 2007 Screamfest Film Festival and has never been released officially by Paramount or Blumhouse since its acquisition.
-The original version of the film (dubbed the "Festival Cut") was later leaked on various forums, which included this ending.
+This ending was exclusively shown at the 2007 Screamfest Film Festival and was never released officially by Paramount or Blumhouse in any capacity, save for the documentary Unknown Dimension: The Story of Paranormal Activity (2021) in which a snippet of the ending was presented.
+Second Sight Films released a special edition Blu-ray of the film for the UK under license from its regional distributor Icon Productions, and included the full original ending as a special feature.
+The original cut of the film (dubbed the "Festival Cut") would later leak on various forums.

-New alternate ending
+Alternate ending #1

-After killing Micah off-screen, Katie comes back upstairs alone like in the original ending.
-She closes and locks the bedroom door, approaches the camera, and slits her throat before collapsing dead.
+After killing Micah off-screen, Katie comes back upstairs alone holding a knife on her hand.
+She closes and locks the bedroom door, approaches the camera, and after smiling, she slits her throat before collapsing dead.
 The scene then fades to black.